 - have an employment contract from your employer, formed when you accept the job

 - tend to be provided regular work by your employer

 - are employed to do the work personally

 As an employee you have employment rights including:

-- a written document outlining your job rights and responsibilities, as a minimum
+- written terms (a 'written statement of employment particulars') outlining your job rights and responsibilities, as a minimum

 - sick, holiday and parental leave pay